 13. Plan for Tomorrow

 Some robo advisors also offer handy features to help you supercharge your savings, such as Overflow by Wealthsimple.
 A fantastic (and free) feature, Overflow automatically invests excess money from your bank account into a Wealthsimple Invest or Save account.
 All you have to do is set an amount of cash you want to keep in your chequing account.
-Once a month, any money on top of that amount will be automatically deposited into your Wealthsimple investing or high-interest savings account.
-After the initial set up, you’re off to the races.
+Once a month, any money on top of that amount will be automatically deposited into your Wealthsimple Invest or Save.
+After the initial setup, you’re off to the races.

 Conclusion: How To Manage Your Money Better